marco-cardoso/property_anomaly_detector/README.md

 ![PAD DASH](https://github.com/marco-cardoso/property_anomaly_detector/blob/master/pad_dash.png)

-Every day a routine detects the TOP 100 London properties with the highest scores and displays in the table.
+Every day a routine detects the TOP 100 London properties with the highest scores and displays in the table sorted by the score.
 You can click in each anomaly to see the bar plot comparison and the property location.
-This tool could be used by the website managers to help them to spot scams.

 You can also insert the data of a property individually to check its anomaly score.
 Just click on the "Classify" button.